 Technology and Infrastructure.
 We rely on a private third-party provider, Frontier GlobalCenter, Inc., for our principal Internet connections.
 Email and other service Internet connections are provided to us by GTE.
 We rely on Network Appliances for key components of our email service.
 We also rely on Exodus Communications for the hosting of our users' homepages and Level 3 Communications for hosting and access to our broadcast services.
 Any disruption in the Internet access provided by these third-party providers or any failure of these third-party providers to handle current or higher volumes of use could have a material adverse effect on our business, operating results, and financial condition.
 We license technology and related databases from third parties for certain elements of our properties, including, among others, technology underlying the delivery of news, stock quotes and current financial information, chat services, street mapping and telephone listings, streaming capabilities and similar services.
 We have experienced and expect to continue to experience interruptions and delays in service and availability for such elements.
-Furthermore, we are dependent hardware suppliers for prompt delivery, installation, and service of servers and other equipment to deliver our products and services.
-Any errors, failures, interruptions, or delays experienced connection with these third-party technologies and information services could negatively impact our relationship with users and adversely affect our brand and our business, and could expose us liabilities to third parties.
+Furthermore, we are dependent on hardware suppliers for prompt delivery, installation, and service of servers and other equipment to deliver our products and services.
+Any errors, failures, interruptions, or delays experienced in connection with these third-party technologies and information services could negatively impact our relationship with users and adversely affect our brand and our business, and could expose us to liabilities to third parties.

 Distribution Relationships.
-To increase traffic for our online properties and make them more available and attractive to advertisers and consumers, we have certain distribution agreements and informal relationships with leading Web browser providers such as Microsoft, operators of online networks and leading Web stream of the developers and computer manufacturers, such as Toshiba rarangements typically are not exclusive and do not extend over a significant amount of time.
-Further, because of our distributors are competitors or potential competitors who may not renew their distribution contracts with us.
+To increase traffic for our online properties and make them more available and attractive to advertisers and consumers, we have certain distribution agreements and informal relationships with leading Web browser providers such as Microsoft, operators of online networks and leading Web sites, software developers and computer manufacturers, such as Toshiba, Hewlett-Packard and Gateway, and telecommunications companies, such as Sprint PCS.

+These distribution arrangements typically are not exclusive and do not extend over a significant amount of time.
+Further, some of our distributors are competitors or potential competitors who may not renew their distribution contracts with us.
 Potential distributors may not offer distribution of our properties and services on reasonable terms, or at all.
-In addition, as new methods for accessing the Web become available, we may be required to onter into additional distribution relationships.
+In addition, as new methods for accessing the Web become available, we may be required to enter into additional distribution relationships.
 Any failure to obtain distribution or to obtain distribution on terms that are reasonable, could have a material adverse effect on our business, results of operations, and financial condition.